[1] 2

 To see examples of some R error messages with explanations see here

 The data files required for this workshop are available on GitHub.
 To download the data.zip file, you can click here.
-Unzip the file and store this data
+Unzip the file and store this data folder in your working directory.

 Here we will create some plots using RNA-seq data from the paper by Fu et al. 2015, GEO code GSE60450.
 This study examined expression in basal and luminal cells from mice at different stages (virgin, pregnant and lactating).
 There are 2 samples per group and 6 groups, 12 samples in total.

 In this course we will use the tidyverse.
-The tidyverse is a collection of R packages that includes the extremely widely used ggplot2
+The tidyverse is a collection of R packages that includes the extremely widely used ggplot2 package.

 The tidyverse makes data science faster, easier and more fun.